-The following are just some thoughts and questions for further consideration that has brought about this study around the controversial "bread" in The Last Supper.
+The following are just some thoughts and questions for further consideration around the controversial "bread" in this study on The Last Supper.

-- 1. Fact: The synoptic gospels (and Acts) were written well in advance of John's varying from 40-69 AD. - Matthew, Mark and Luke were trying to reach the unconverted Jews with the gospel of the true Messiah. - Paul was the apostle chosen to take the gospel of the true Messiah to the Gentiles. - Fact: John's gospel was written between 90-100 AD - over 20-30 years later. - Of the disciples and apostles, John was the longest living eye-witness. - By the time he wrote his gospel, he was focusing on the Roman and Gentile community.
+- 1. Fact: The synoptic gospels (and Acts) were written well in advance of John's varying from 40-69 AD. - Matthew, Mark and Luke were trying to reach the unconverted Jews with the gospel of the true Messiah. - Paul was the apostle chosen to take the gospel of the true Messiah to the Gentiles. - Fact: John's gospel was written between 90-100 AD over 20-50 years later. - Of the disciples and apostles, John was the longest living eye-witness. - By the time he wrote his gospel, he was focusing on the Roman and Gentile community.
 We know this, as he used Roman Reckoning of time for only the passion account. - John was obviously determined his True Messiah was not to be confused with any other counterfeit messiah.